Frank Tieri (mobster): Bruno assassination

 In 1980, Tieri played a key role in the assassination of Philadelphia crime family boss Angelo Bruno and the opening of Atlantic City, New Jersey to the New York crime families.
 The State of New Jersey had announced the introduction of legal casino gambling in Atlantic City, and the New York families wanted to open operations there.
 However, Atlantic City belonged to the Philadelphia family, and Bruno wasn't willing to share it.
 In March 1980, Tieri sent a message to Philadelphia's consigliere, Antonio Caponigro, that the Mafia Commission would support him as boss if he assassinated Bruno.
 What Caponigro didn't know was that the Commission had no intention of sanctioning Bruno's murder.
 On March 21, 1980, Bruno was murdered in his car on a Philadelphia street.
 The Commission immediately summoned Caponigro to New York for a meeting; two weeks later, his body was discovered in New York with $20 bills stuffed in his orifices.
 However, the New York families did achieve access to Atlantic City.

 Conviction and death

 Federal prosecutors eventually charged Tieri with being the head of a crime family that was involved in racketeering, extortion and illegal gambling.
 On January 23, 1981, the ailing Tieri, using a wheelchair and an oxygen tank, was convicted of violating the RICO Act.
 At the sentencing, Tieri's lawyers argued for leniency, saying that he was dying.
 Prosecutors told the judge it was an act, and the judge sent Tieri to prison for ten years.

-Two months later, on March 29, 1981, Tieri died of natural causes at Mount Sinai Hospital in New York.
+Two months later, on March 29, 1981, Tieri died from an unspecified "long illness" at Mount Sinai Hospital in New York.
 He is buried in Saint John's Cemetery, Queens, New York.